 - Meadowland Habitat – located just off Limes Avenue, near the main café.

 You can view and download the board graphics below:

 You could print them to use them as spotter sheets on your next visit to Trent Park.

 Do report back what you see and hear and where and when it happened.
 The Friends hope to bring you more nature-related resources and activities in the future and records about Trent Park’s biodiversity are important for our planning.

 Our email address is firstname.lastname@example.org

 Plantlife is the organisation that is speaking up for our wild flowers, plants and fungi.
-Visit their site to download some spotter sheets and explore Trent Park’s plentiful plants.
+Visit the Plantlife website to download some spotter sheets and explore Trent Park’s plentiful plants.

-Woodland Trust is the UK's largest woodland conservation charity and the leading voice for woods and trees.
-Visit their site to download free outdoor activity sheets for children of all ages then have fun in Trent Park’s woods and fields.
+Woodland Trust is the UK’s largest woodland conservation charity and the leading voice for woods and trees.
+Visit the Woodland Trust website to download free outdoor activity sheets for children of all ages then have fun in Trent Park’s woods and fields.

 Trent Park is home to a wide variety of trees.
 This Woodland Trust tree guide can help you to identify them.